locaal-ai/.github/profile/README.md

 - 👍 Share our content on social media.
 If you like it - tell the world!
 - 📝 Subscribe to [Roy's YouTube channel](https://youtube.com/@royshilk).
 You will get frequent video updates, but also help us reach a bigger audience.
 - 💸 Make a small contribution through [GitHub sponsors](https://github.com/sponsors/royshil) or [Patreon](https://patreon.com/RoyShilkrot).
 This will help us pay for servers usage (CI), Apple developer signing, and upkeep of the free projects.
+- Join our OpenCollective! https://opencollective.com/occ-ai and help us support this work.
+- If you are a company looking to hire our services for customization or productization of this work - please reach out!

 Help us build the future of AI and Content Generation!